ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ## Requests {#requests}

-A request MUST contain the tags VER and NONC.
+A request MUST contain the tags VER, NONC, and TYPE.
 It SHOULD include the tag SRV.
 Other tags SHOULD be ignored by the server.
+Requests not containing the three mandatory tags MUST be ignored by servers.
 A future version of this protocol may mandate additional tags in the message and assign them semantic meaning.

 The size of the request message SHOULD be at least 1024 bytes when the UDP transport mode is used.
 To attain this size the ZZZZ tag SHOULD be